 Larry Munson, the voice of the Georgia Bulldogs for 42 years, passed away in 2011 at the age of 89.
-As each football season nears since his passing, the Bulldog Nation hangs on to the notion that Munson is watching, and will call the games in heaven.
+As each football season nears since his passing, the Bulldog Nation hangs on to the notion that Munson is watching, and will call Georgia football games in heaven.

 Even as a local broadcaster, Larry Munson was one of the most beloved radio voices in all of college football.
 Often featured (or imitated) on ESPN highlight shows, his calls had a unique quality and were absolutely spot-on in the descriptive manner that flowed from his always parched-sounding throat.

 His voice had a menacing, growling sound, and his grammar was poor enough to make every sixth-grade teacher within earshot begin twitching uncontrollably.
 But none of that mattered.
 Nobody cared if he lacked dulcet tones or polished prose in his description of the action.

 Part of the pregame tradition in Athens – both before and after Munson died – was the broadcast of the Redcoat band performing “Battle Hymn” with Larry Munson’s voice booming laying out for all the hear the words that have become the mantra of the Bulldog Nation: